Average time spent – 3-4 hours.

 Once you have finished at the farm, you can visit the shopping area at no cost.
 There is a broad range of things for sale, mostly made by local artisans – cider (yes you can have a free taste!), fudge, woodcraft, a pottery painting workshop, crafts and more.
 There are also a couple of options for food.

-For a small additional cost for children there is a fun park with slides, rides and mini-golf but this is currently being renovated to open again at Easter.
+For a small additional cost for children, there is a fun park with slides, rides and mini-golf.

 Eating – The Barn Restaurant – offering proper meals with table service and even afternoon teas and the Farmyard Café – for coffee, and a cake or a light lunch e.g. Sandwiches and jacket potatoes.
 You can picnic outside.